Code-Institute-Submissions/dybacz-theambertree_JulyResub/README.md

     ***Booking Attended:***

-    - Find the suests booking in Bookings and set status to 'Attended'
+    - Find the guests booking in Bookings and set status to 'Attended'
     <br />
     <br />

     ***Booking Amended:***

-    - Find the suests booking in Bookings and update the booking slots by de-selecting the current ones and selecting the desired slot for ammendmant (mulitple can be selected)
+    - Find the guests booking in Bookings and update the booking slots by de-selecting the current ones and selecting the desired slot for ammendmant (mulitple can be selected)
     <br />
     <br />